Frequently Asked Questions

 Counselling usually refers to less intense and briefer contact than psychotherapy.
 However, in Person centred Therapy you will be free to move in and out of different degrees of feeling and intensity and to stay in counselling or psychotherapy for as long as you wish.
 There is no real difference between the two in Person Centred Counselling and psychotherapy.

-You can come alone, with a partner for couples therapy, with the whole family for family therapy, or if they are willing, you can arrange therapy for a child or adolescent.
+You can come alone, with partner/s for relationship therapy, with the whole family for family therapy, or if they are willing, you can arrange therapy for a child or adolescent.
 You can invite any other person if you want them with us, although usually people come alone

 How do I arrange to come for therapy or supervision